 Below, we explore the top three types of data breaches and the security vectors identified by this comprehensive analysis, additionally offering some suggestions for how to equip your organization to protect against each.

 THE TOP THREE DATA BREACH VECTORS

 1. Credential Theft

-Stolen credentials were used in over 80 percent of attacks on web applications and 43% of breaches were attacks on web applications, more than double the results from last year.
-This is a concerning trend as organisations move their workflows and communications to cloud-hosted services like O365, Slack, and GoogleCloud.
+Stolen credentials were used in over 80 percent of data breach attacks on web applications and 43% of breaches were attacks on web applications, more than double the results from last year.
+This is a concerning trend as organizations move their workflows and communications to cloud-hosted services like O365, Slack, and GoogleCloud.

 This migration provides an attractive new opportunity for cybercriminals: why “hack” the network when you can simply ask users to hand over their keys to the cloud environment?